“The only way to know whether you have

 What is high-density lipoproteins (HDL)?

 DotS the definition of HDL may vary.
-In High Cholesterol – Symptoms, Causes & levels: What Is Cholesterol?
-What Are the Types? the British Heart Foundation’s (BHF) definition is:
+In High Cholesterol – Symptoms, Causes & Levels: Types of Cholesterol the British Heart Foundation’s (BHF) definition is:

 High-density lipoproteins or HDL is known as ‘good’ cholesterol.
 It gets rid of the ‘bad’ cholesterol from your blood by taking cholesterol you don’t need back to the liver, where it is broken down and removed from your body”.4